SarahMaziers/sgc-webies/README.md

-# sgc-webies - un site de cinéma fictif
+# Webies - Un cinéma fictif

+**Disclaimer**: This is a school project from HEPL - Liège.